openvocab/ovn/mkdocs/docs/algorithms/track.md

 for an event, previous:
         * if it is a pack event, the EconomicResource referenced as `containedIn` ... but keep track of the original resource...
-        * if it is an unpack event, the Process as normal, ... but then follow the container in `containedIn` while keeping track of the contained resource to pick up when it is packed
+        * if it is an unpack event, the Process as normal, ... but then follow the container in `containedIn` while remembering the contained resource to find again when it is packed

 When the same economic resource is both input and output of a process, sometimes a series of processes, such as for repair or quality testing or a workflow where a resource is refined through stages like writing/editing/etc, the stage must be identified, based on the kind of process the resource was last output of.

 state.....

-how to keep from circular dependencies when the resource is the same through multiple stages or cycles....
+how to pick the best previous or next when the resource is the same through multiple stages or cycles, so that previous or next returns multiple records, which will only happen when a resourc is looking for output events that reference it....
+I thnk we will have to use event dates, but discussion is ongoing...